 Q1: What’s the minimum batch size for 3D printing mass production to be cost-effective?

-A1: Per parti di plastica, 100–5,000 units are ideal.
+A1: Per parti in plastica, 100–5,000 units are ideal.
 Sotto 100 unità, 3D printing is still cheaper, but above 5,000 unità, injection molding becomes more cost-effective.
 Per parti metalliche, the sweet spot is 50–1,000 units (metal 3D printing is more expensive than plastic).

 Q2: Can 3D printing mass production make parts for industries like aerospace or medical devices?